Updated October 2018

 During our research, we asked thousands of readers for their favorite kids’ snow boots on our Facebook page.
 We got an overwhelming response about how much our peeps LOVE Bogs.

 My own kids have been rocking Bogs for a while, and I love how easy they are for my little guys to pull on and off by themselves.
 Readers felt the same and also praised these boots’ quality and durability.
 The brand produces basic colors as well as fun prints.
 The insulated version is produced to manage -30 degree F — BRRR!!!
-I am personally digging this bear print in grey and pink.
+I am personally digging this rainbow print in blue, swoon.

 *Sizing: many reviewers recommend sizing down, as Bogs tend to run a tad large.